 Applicants for the Masters of Science in Media Arts and Sciences (MAS) should have a Bachelor of Science degree and should have taken college-level linear algebra and statistics.
 Applicants should exhibit strong academic potential for success in both the Media Arts and STEM fields.
 The application for this program will be available in early December.

-Applicants for the Master of Arts in Humanities should show strong academic potential and a desire to combine the pursuit of knowledge in media arts with substantial coursework in a secondary field.
+Applicants for the Master of Arts in Humanities (MA) should show strong academic potential and a desire to combine the pursuit of knowledge in media arts with substantial coursework in a secondary field.

-Successful applicants for the PhD in Media Study will meet the same requirements as those for MFA students, but will also have an MFA, MA or MS and an established creative media practice.
+Successful applicants for the PhD in Media Study will meet the same requirements as those for MFA students, but typically have an MFA, MA or MS and an established creative media practice.
 The Department of Media Study is committed to recruiting women and minorities into the field of media arts.

 Applicants may apply to only one degree at a time within the same department.

 Students who wish to pursue an MA, MFA or PhD degree in the Department of Media Study must submit an online application accompanied by unofficial transcripts for all undergraduate coursework and any graduate coursework.
 Also required is contact information for your references who will submit letters of recommendation (2 letters for MA applicants and 3 letters for MFA and PhD applicants).
 PhD applicants should send GRE scores to Institution Code 0370 SUNY U Buffalo Media Study.
 When applying, you will first create an account, and then choose your program of study from the drop down list.
 Programs are listed in alphabetical order under the following names:

 · Humanities Interdisciplinary: Film and Media Study - MA